joakim000/SV21POTR/Course_B/crc/README.md

 ## Main functions

 ### Main processing
-Polynomic division is performed by function `getRem` in the file *crc.c*. `msgBits` are the bits of the message and `gBits` are the bits of the generator polynomial. `originalMsgSize` is the length of the message before padding.
+Polynomic division is performed by function `getRem` in the file *crc.c*. `msgBits` are the bits of the message and `generatorBits` are the bits of the generator polynomial. `originalMsgSize` is the length of the message before padding.
 ```c
 for (int i = 0; i < originalMsgSize; i++)
     if (msgBits[i])